 Prior to September 2007, we did not have a share incentive plan.
 We adopted a share incentive plan in September 2007 and granted options to certain directors and employees in October and November 2007.
-See "Item 6.
-Directors, Senior Management and Employees-Compensation of Directors and Executive Officers-Share Incentive Plan" and "Item 6.
-Directors, Senior Management and Employees-Compensation of

-Directors and Executive Officers -Share Options."
+See "Management-Share Options."
 Our share-based compensation expenses relating to our 2007 option grants had an adverse effect on our reported earnings for the year ended December 31, 2007 and will continue to have an adverse effect for the remaining vesting periods.
 Our total share-based compensation expenses relating to our 2007 option grants would be approximately \$13.4 million, amortized over five years using a straight-line vesting method.
 Determining the value of our share-based compensation expense in future periods requires the input of subjective assumptions, including estimated forfeitures and the price volatility of the underlying shares.
 We estimate our forfeitures of our shares based on past employee retention rates, our expectations of future retention rates, and we will prospectively revise our forfeiture rates based on actual history.
 Our share compensation charges may change based on changes to our actual forfeitures.
 Our actual share-based compensation expenses may be materially different from our current expectations.